πΈ10+ Stunning Flowers That Begin with N | A Complete Floral List

 Nymphoides | Flowers That Begin With N

-If you’ve ever seen a mini water lily floating gracefully on a pond, chances are it was a Nymphoides.
+If you have ever seen a mini water lily floating gracefully on a pond, chances are it was a Nymphoides.
 This aquatic plant blooms with star-shaped yellow or white flowers and adds a magical vibe to still waters.

 Scientific Name | Nymphoides spp. |